 - an off-campus company anywhere in the U.S.

 - a company in another country

-- with a faculty researcher at a U.S. university (e.g. performing research)
+- an RA supervised by a faculty researcher at a U.S. university (e.g., performing research)

-You must obtain prior approval from the INI AAO in order to accept an internship, especially if the offering company is outside of the United States.
-Students who accept or begin an internship without prior INI approval will not be registered or receive course credit, which will impact your ability to graduate.
+You must obtain prior approval from the INI AAO in order to accept any internship, inside or outside the U.S. Students who accept or begin an internship without prior INI approval may not be registered or receive course credit, which will impact your ability to graduate.